This Article Applies to:

 - Time: a specific time of day you would like the scan to take place, down to the hour and minute of the scan start

-If you would like to scan for patches manually, you can do so on either the Devices page
+If you would like to scan for patches manually, you can do so on the Devices page.

 - Do one of the following:

-- For a single device, click the More button beside the device and click Scan for patches immediately
+- For a single device, click the More button beside the device and hover over Scan, then click Patch scan

-- For multiple devices, select the check boxes beside the device(s) and click Actions ▸ Scan for patches immediately
+- For multiple devices, select the check boxes beside the device(s) and hover over Scan, then click Patch Scan

 Wait while the patch scan command runs on the target device(s).
 Missing patches will be displayed on the Patches page.